uqlibrary/uqlibrary-mylibrary/README.md

 * Make sure MyLibrary functions properly when using ```gulp serve:dist```
 * Before committing to master, run ```gulp test```
 * Any commits to master are automatically deployed to [app.library](http://app.library.uq.edu.au/master/mylibrary/index.html)
-* To deploy a feature branch create a deployment pipe line in codeship, feature branch will be deployed to app.library/[feature branch]/mylibrary
+* To deploy a feature branch create a deployment pipe line in codeship, feature branch will be deployed to: `http://app.library.uq.edu.au/[feature branch]/mylibrary/index.html`
 * Any commits to production will go live on the main UQ Library website (http://www.library.uq.edu.au/mylibrary)